 |Trainer:||Dhr.
 Ir.
 J. Veenis (The Future Mobility Network)|

 |Course data:||During May all 15 lessons at a time of your choosing.

 |The program can be taught in English on request.|

-Working with all local and governmental authorities (e.g. RDW/SWOV/CROW) to assure safety and Public Transport Providers (e.g. Arriva, HTM, RET) to build a door to door public transport service including automation in multi modal transport Hubs.
+Working with all local and governmental authorities (e.g. RDW / SWOV / CROW) to guarantee safety and public transport providers (e.g. Arriva, HTM, RET) to build a door to door public transport service including automation in multi modal transport hubs.